What to Do When You Are Fired or Forced to Resign

 If you are asked to resign, you don't need to give an immediate response.
 Take some time to consider the alternatives before you decide to resign or wait to be fired.
 Here's information on deciding on whether you should quit before you get fired.

 If you don't want to leave, there may be options for keeping your job.
 It can't hurt to ask whether there is anything you can do to stay on with the company.
 If there are performance issues, can a performance plan be implemented?
 Are there any work-related issues you can address?
 Can you be put on probation?
 Are there any other alternatives?

 If there are no options other than resigning or getting terminated, the next step is to see if your resignation is negotiable.
-What is the company going to offer you, if anything, in order to get you to leave?
-I know some people who have gotten hefty severance packages simply because they didn't just resign when they were asked to.
+What is the company going to offer you, if anything, to get you to leave?
+Some people who have gotten hefty severance packages simply because they didn't just resign when they were asked to.

 It's important to know what your employee rights are when you lose or are about to lose your job.
 When you're not sure about your rights, the best place to start is with the company Human Resources department.